koraytugay/koraytugay.github.io/content/docker/networks.md

 docker inspect my-bb
 ```

-With some noise removed, a sample information returned will be as follows:
+With some noise removed, portion of the returned information will be as follows:

 ```json
 "NetworkSettings": {